 poster 'kandinsky 60th birthday'

-- Delivery time within Germany 2-5 working days
+- Delivery time within the country 2-5 working days

 Herbert Bayer designed the poster for the Kandinsky exhibition in Dessau in 1926.
-The combination of text with photography and red bars, the slightly tilted arrangement: typical graphic elements of the 1920s are skillfully staged here.
-The photo used is by the portrait photographer Hugo Erfurth.
+The combination of type with photography and red bars, the slightly tilted arrangement: typical graphic elements of the 1920s are skillfully staged here.
+The photo used is by portrait photographer Hugo Erfurth.

-In 1925, Bayer began taking photographs.
-At the same time, he began incorporating photographs into graphic design.
-Initially, the photos were treated like a geometric surface—as in this poster or the Bauhaus "Catalogue of Patterns."
-Later, Bayer perfected this into a combination of typography, symbols (such as dots or arrows), drawing, photography, and photomontage.
+In 1925, Bayer began photographing.
+At the same time, he started incorporating photographs into graphic design.
+Initially, the photos were treated like a geometric shape – as in this poster or the "Catalog of Patterns" of the Bauhaus.
+Later, Bayer perfected this into a combination of typography, symbols (like dots or arrows), drawing, photography, and photomontage.

-The poster was probably printed on salmon-colored paper in 1926.
-An original copy from Herbert Bayer's collection, with now heavily faded colors, is located in the Bauhaus Archive in Berlin.
+The poster was probably printed in 1926 on salmon-colored paper.
+An original copy owned by Herbert Bayer, now with heavily faded colors, is held in the Bauhaus Archive Berlin.

-In 1968, on the occasion of the major Bauhaus exhibition, Herbert Bayer commissioned a reprint of the poster.
-The typeface was redesigned and printed on bright yellow paper.
+In 1968, on the occasion of the major Bauhaus exhibition, Herbert Bayer had a reprint of the poster produced.
+The type was reset, and it was printed on bright yellow paper.

-Since the paper color of the original 1926 print can no longer be determined with certainty, we have added the old typography with the yellow background of the 1968 reprint to the poster.
+Since the paper color of the original 1926 print can no longer be determined with certainty, we have supplemented the poster with the old typography and the yellow background of the 1968 reprint.

 format Din A 1 (594 x 841 mm)